Application Deadlines

 Other points to consider:

-You will be required to submit an unofficial transcript from each institution of higher education you have attended, regardless of the length of attendance.
-You must also request official transcripts from every college or university you have attended to be sent directly to the Graduate Admissions Office at the University of Utah at AdmissTranscripts@SA.Utah.edu or by mail:
+Once admitted, you must request official transcripts from every college or university you have attended to be sent directly to the Graduate Admissions Office at the University of Utah at AdmissTranscripts@SA.Utah.edu or by mail:

 University of Utah Graduate Admissions